somenath203/Clustering-News-Unsupervised-Machine-Learning/README.md

 # Clustering-News-Unsupervised-Machine-Learning

-This machine learning algorithm groups news articles into clusters based on their respective types.
+This is a machine learning project which groups news articles into clusters based on their respective types.

 ### Link to deployed API of the machine learning model:
 https://fake-news-pred.onrender.com/